We Know The Way.

 Meet the Team

-Founded in 1993, Jackson & Wade focuses exclusively on business and corporate aviation.
-Our firm is internationally known for providing comprehensive legal counsel to corporate flight departments, Part 135 charter operators, hybrid operations, drone operators, and other unique and complex business aviation ventures.
+Founded in 1993, we focus exclusively on business and corporate aviation.
+Jetlaw is internationally known for providing comprehensive legal counsel to corporate flight departments, Part 135 charter operators, hybrid operations, drone operators, and other unique and complex business aviation ventures.
 Any of our attorneys would be glad to assist you with any aspect of your corporate jet transaction.
 Our attorneys and industry advisors have real-world aviation experience and understand the challenges you face in your every-day operations.

 Our firm’s “Federal Aviation Regulations Explained” is the industry’s leading book series for understanding and applying the Federal Aviation Regulations.
 The Jeppesen series explains the intent and application of the regulations by compiling and distilling FAA Chief Counsel Opinions, Advisory Circulars, Federal Registry preambles, and the Aeronautical Information Manual.
 You know what the regulation says.
 Let us show you what it means.
 Meet the authors and attend our next speaking engagement.